xFreet/managing_files/README.md

 Organize_files.py
 ----------
-Organize files by their extentsion by moving them to predefined directions
+Organize files by their extentsion by moving them to predefined folders

 Catalog_tree.py
 -----------